 9. Unbreakable: the Woman Who Defied the Nazis in the World’s Most Dangerous Horse Race by Richard Askwith

-Last year I encountered a Telegraph UK article that told the nutshell version of this bossgirl equestrian from the 1930s (she was an ex-countess!) who prevailed in a less-egalitarian time in one of the world’s most grueling steeplechases.
+In 2019, I encountered a Telegraph UK article that told the nutshell version of this boss girl equestrian from the 1930s (she was an ex-countess!) who prevailed in a less-egalitarian time in one of the world’s most grueling steeplechases.
 I had never heard of Lata Brandisova and the mare Norma before.
 It’s like a National Velvet story but better because it’s true and who doesn’t love a story where a woman shows up the Nazis?!?!
-I can’t wait to read Unbreakable, and anticipate it will be one of the most an exciting horse books to read in 2020!

 TRAVEL